The geometric distance and binary orbit of PSR B1259-63: Results and analysis

 Five of the seven orbital elements (orbital period $P$, time of periastron $T_0$, eccentricity $e$, semi-major axis of the neutron star orbit $a_{\rm NS} \sin i$, and the argument of periastron, $\omega$) are already constrained to extremely high precision via pulsar timing \citep{Shannon14}.
 We therefore needed to solve for the seven remaining astrometric parameters; reference position ($\alpha_0$, $\delta_0$), proper motion ($\mu_{\alpha}\cos\delta$, $\mu_{\delta}$), parallax $\pi$, longitude of the ascending node $\Omega$, and the inclination angle of the orbit to the line of sight $i$.

 To fit for the seven unknown orbital and astrometric parameters, we used a Markov-Chain Monte Carlo (MCMC) algorithm, as implemented in the python package \textsc{emcee} \citep{Foreman-Mackey13}.
 We used the Naval Observatory Vector Astrometry Software \citep[NOVAS;][]{Barron11} with the DE421 solar system ephemeris to predict the parallax displacement of the pulsar, and the {\verb+binary_psr+} module of {\tt PRESTO} \citep{Ransom01} to calculate orbital reflex motion.
-We used non-constraining uniform priors for all of the fitted parameters, and initialised the walkers using the best-fit values and uncertainties for the astrometric parameters obtained with a least-squares fit.
+We used non-constraining uniform priors for all of the fitted parameters (with the inclination prior being uniform in $\cos i$ rather than $i$), and initialised the walkers using the best-fit values and uncertainties for the astrometric parameters obtained with a least-squares fit\footnote{ Our full fitting code is available at \url{https://github.com/adamdeller/astrometryfit}.}.
 The results of the MCMC fitting are given in Table~\ref{tab:parameters} and their covariances are shown in Fig.~\ref{fig:triangle} \citep[generated using the \textsc{corner} package;][]{Foreman-Mackey16}.
 All parameters are well constrained, although there is a degeneracy between inclination angle and parallax.
 We measure the angular size of the pulsar orbit on the sky, $a_{\rm NS}/d$, whereas the product $a_{\rm NS}\sin i$ is extremely well constrained from pulsar timing.
 Thus, the fitted distance scales inversely with $\sin i$, leading to the degeneracy seen as the slope of the $\pi-i$ contour plot in Fig.~\ref{fig:triangle}.